tadhgboyle/tab/README.md

 - Product control and editing
     - Change the name and price anytime.
     - Optional PST charge on a per-item basis.
+- Inventory/Stock management *(In progress)*
+    - Each product has some settings:
+        - "Stock" / "Unlimited Stock" -> Set stock count for this product, or set it to be unlimited.
+        - "Box Size" -> When receiving, instead of counting/multiplying all of the boxes received, set this and receive using boxes.
+            - Example: A box of Skittles might have 16 Skittle packs in it.
+If 4 boxes arrived, instead of adding 16*4 to the stock count, add 4 boxes.
+        - "Override Stock" -> Override the stock count for this item.
 - Live preview of price (with taxes) on sidebar during every purchase.
-If the user does not have enough money the submit button will be disabled (Backend check as well though!).
+If the user does not have enough money the submit button will be disabled (Backend check as well though!)
 - Flexible return system
     - Either return a whole order, or:
     - Return an individual item from an order.
 A counter shows how many are left to be returned.
 Multiple backend checks to verify validity of return.